Rebel Faithful Will Be Treated to Special Experiences Throughout Year

-Bjork, 44, is a native of Dodge City, Kan., and received his bachelor’s degree in recreation administration from Emporia State University in 1995 where he was a two-year starter at fullback.
+Bjork, 46, is a native of Dodge City, Kan., and received his bachelor’s degree in recreation administration from Emporia State University in 1995 where he was a two-year starter at fullback.
+Bjork was honored by Emporia State with the 2017 distinguished alumni award.
 He earned a master’s degree in athletic administration from Western Illinois University in December 1996.
-Bjork has quickly established a leadership role in the SEC by being appointed as Chair of the awards committee and selected to the NCAA men's basketball oversight committee and the NCAA recruiting cabinet.
+Bjork has quickly established a leadership role in the SEC by serving as Chair of the awards committee and representing the SEC on NCAA men's basketball oversight committee and the NCAA transfer working group.